|

 million.
 In an exclusive investigative report ("HIDDEN TIES BETWEEN IRS

-), PRF uncovered a little-known 1992 ruling by
+AND SCIENTOLOGY REVEALED"), PRF uncovered a little-known 1992 ruling by

 federal Judge Bruggink in the United States Claims Court naming Meade